ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 are key technologies in the processing of large amounts of data with complex data correlations.
 For example, Neural Network Algorithm or Hierarchy Aggregation Algorithm can be used to replace manual alarm data correlation.
-Through online and offline learning, these algorithms can be continuously optimized to improve the efficiency of fault diagnosis.
+Through online and offline self-learning, these algorithms can be continuously optimized to improve the efficiency of fault diagnosis.